QR Code for App Links

 Do I need a different QR for each campaign?

 Not necessarily.
-You can reuse the same QR when the link and intent are the same, which keeps assets simpler to manage.
+You can reuse the same QR when the link and routing destination are the same, which keeps assets simpler to manage.

 Create your link